jainpricita/Disney-clone/README.md

 ## Description
 A project to practice vanilla JavaScript and CSS by making a clone of popular OTT platform Disney+.
-The carousel is dynamic, I have created DOM element dynamically with JS and attaching it to the carousel.
+The carousel here is dynamic, I have created DOM element dynamically with Javascript and attached it to the carousel.

 ## Technologies Used
 - HTML